grifferz/pah-irc/README.md

     You may alter your play as many times as you like until every active player has made their play, at which point the plays will be revealed to the channel and may not be changed.

+    Where a channel will not be required, just saying one or two numbers (without the "play" prefix) is an acceptable shortcut.

 ## Installation